Basic ADA Accessibility Requirements for Doors

 Door hardware that can be operated with a closed fist or a loose grip accommodates the greatest range of users.
 Hardware that requires simultaneous hand and finger movements require greater dexterity and coordination, and is not recommended.

-Closing Speed – If a door is equipped with an automatic closing device; Door closers shall be adjusted so that from an open position of 90 degrees, the time required to move the door to a position of 12 degrees from the latch is 5 seconds minimum.
+Closing Speed – If a door is equipped with an automatic closing device; ADA Compliant Door Closers shall be adjusted so that from an open position of 90 degrees, the time required to move the door to a position of 12 degrees from the latch is 5 seconds minimum.

 Spring Hinges – Door spring hinges shall be adjusted so that from the open position of 70 degrees, the door shall move to the closed position in 1.5 seconds minimum.